BLavery/STM32F407VG-Micropython/README.md

 in understanding this board:
 https://github.com/BLavery/STM32F407VG-Arduino

 The DIY board MCU is '407VG.
-This is the same MCU as on the STM32 F4 Discovery board, which has a micropython build.
+This is the same MCU as on the STM32 F4 Discovery board, which has a micropython firmware build.

-We can steal its micropython binary to use on our DIY board.
+We can load that micropython binary on our DIY board.
 Here is what I did:

  - In boot mode (reset with jumper on boot1),
  - using linux (debian mint),